-i) Goodwill and negative goodwill
+(i) Goodwill and negative goodwill

-Goodwill / (negative goodwill) arise on the acquisition of subsidiaries.
+Goodwill and negative goodwill arise on the acquisition of subsidiaries.
 Goodwill represents the difference between the cost of the acquisition and the Group's interest in the net fair value of the acquired identifiable assets, liabilities and contingent liabilities.
-When the difference is negative (negative goodwill), it is recognized immediately in profit and loss, after reanalyzing the manner of identification and valuation of the assets, liabilities and identifiable contingent liabilities and measurement of the acquisition cost.
+Negative goodwill is recognized immediately in profit and loss, after reanalyzing the manner of identification and valuation of the assets, liabilities and identifiable contingent liabilities and measurement of the acquisition cost.